 - Vermont does not specifically preclude individuals with SMI from enrolling in its PCCM, but dual eligibles are excluded.
-Therefore, the SMI population is split between FFS and the PCCM. - As of June 2022, OPEN MINDS estimates that 11% of the SMI population is enrolled in FFS, and 89% is enrolled in the state's PCCM. - Individuals with SMI are eligible to receive Community Rehabilitation and Treatment waiver program services.
+Therefore, the SMI population is split between FFS and the PCCM. - As of June 2022, OPEN MINDS estimates that 80% is enrolled in the state's PCCM. - Individuals with SMI are eligible to receive Community Rehabilitation and Treatment waiver program services.